AndieWill510/tinydoor/Options/029-autistic-joy-is-not-decoration.md

 The body knows this before the culture does.

 A person hears the right song and starts moving.
+And then needs to hear it **_again_**.

 A hand finds the right texture.

 A mind locks onto the beloved subject and the room becomes brighter.

-Not because they are broken.
+Not because we are broken.

-Because something in them is alive.
+Because something in us is alive.

 ## Pressure

-Too many Autistic people are taught that our joy is embarrassing.
+Too many of us are taught that our joy is embarrassing.

 Too much.